Brett-Tanner/Journal/2024/Jan_24.md

 #### Future Plans

+- [] Allow for varying price list courses by automatically determining max/intervals in invoice calc
 - [] Overwrite the sign in path properly as well
   - Can use `stored__location_for` to redirect to originally requested page
 - [] Uncomment `config.force_ssl` in production, we're already redirecting to HTTPS and the other stuff is good